Dubai Digital Nomad Visa (Virtual Working Program UAE) — 2026 Update

 • Sponsor family members (spouse and children) to live with you in Dubai.

-This visa offers all the perks of living in Dubai, without the need for a local job or investment.
-It's your gateway to working remotely in one of the world’s most dynamic cities.
+This visa offers all the perks of living in Dubai without the need for a local job or investment.
+For many remote professionals, the Dubai digital nomad visa is a gateway to working remotely from one of the world’s most dynamic cities.

 Dubai Digital Nomad Visa Requirements

-To apply for Dubai’s Virtual Working Program, you’ll need to gather several documents that demonstrate your identity, remote work status, financial stability, and health coverage.
-Below is a full list of the basic documents, followed by special requirements that deserve extra attention.
+To apply for Dubai’s Virtual Working Programme, you’ll need to provide documents that confirm your identity, remote work status, financial stability, and health coverage.
+Below is a breakdown of the main requirements.

 • Completed visa application form.

-• Proof of remote employment or business ownership.
+• Proof of remote employment or business ownership (outside the UAE)

 Proof of Financial Self-Sufficiency

-Applicants must demonstrate that they can financially support themselves during their stay in Dubai.
+Applicants must show they can financially support themselves while living in Dubai.

-• Business owners/freelancers must provide proof that their company has been operating for at least one year, along with personal income meeting the same threshold.
+• Business owners or freelancers with international clients: Proof that your company has been operating for at least one year, with personal income meeting the same threshold.

 Required documents include:

-• Bank statements covering the last three months.
+• Bank statements covering the last six months

 Private Health Insurance

-Applicants are required to have valid health insurance that provides coverage in the UAE for the entire duration of their stay.
+All applicants must have valid health insurance that covers the UAE for the entire duration of their stay.

-• Travel insurance is not sufficient unless it explicitly covers medical services within the UAE.
+• Travel insurance is not sufficient unless it explicitly includes medical services in the UAE.

 Travel insurance is not accepted; it must be long-term residency health insurance.
 You can find our recommendations for the best health insurance plans for digital nomads here.